simplySimple-cs16/flutter_projects/projects_readme.txt

        int x = y ??
 2;
        if y!=null x=y else x=2. i.e 2 is the default value for x
     - we can use await only infront of functions that has Future<> return value
     - while using an api always check the status code first.
-If it is 200 then proceed else print the error statys code.
+If it is 200 then proceed else print the error status code.
     - use of dart alias -> 'as' eg. import 'package:http/http.dart';
         void getData() async {